wfthi/ShuffleComplexEvolution/README.md

 Termination: Repeat steps 2-5 until a termination criterion is met (e.g., maximum number of iterations or convergence).
 Advantages of SCE:

+In summary:
-Global optimization: SCE is well-suited for finding global optima in complex landscapes.
+- Global optimization: SCE is well-suited for finding global optima in complex landscapes.
-Efficiency: It can be computationally efficient compared to some other global optimization methods.
+- Efficiency: It can be computationally efficient compared to some other global optimization methods.
-Robustness: SCE is relatively robust to noise and local minima.
+- Robustness: SCE is relatively robust to noise and local minima.

 Reference: